 Time to chow!Print

-Grilled Sirloin Steak Kebabs are a nibble worthy flavor packed dinner your family will love.
+Grilled Sirloin Steak Kabobs are a nibble worthy flavor packed dinner your family will love.

 - 1/2 soy sauce (for Gluten-Free, use coconut aminos or Gluten-free Tamari Soy Sauce)